redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Delete the cert-manager pod and inspect the re-created pod to validate the existence of AWS environment variables and token.

-Create a ClusterIssuer resource in the openshift-operators namespace that points to a LetsEncrypt endpoint for performing a DNS01 challenge:
+Create a ClusterIssuer resource in the openshift-operators namespace that points to a LetsEncrypt endpoint for the DNS01 challenge.
+Note that this should be a production endpoint as this uses a Certificate Authority from the list that is supported by API Gateway (https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html).

 	apiVersion: cert-manager.io/v1
 	kind: ClusterIssuer